 Using the theory of orthogonal sums and reduced crossed products of $C^{*}$-categories with groups we furthermore provide an explicit construction of a functor together with a comparison map $\Homol^{G}_{\bC ,\max}\to \Homol^{G}_{ \bC,r}$ which on orbits $G/H$ reduces to the canonical morphism $\Homol(\bC\rtimes H)\to \Homol(\bC\rtimes_{r}H)$ from the maximal to the reduced crossed product.

-If $A$ is a unital algebra and $\bC:=\Hilb(A)^{\mathrm{fg,proj}}$ is the full sub category of $\Hilb(A)$ of finitely generated projective Hilbert $A$-modules, then, as shown in Proposition \ref{prop_compare_DL} our functor is equivalent to the functor constructed by Davis-L\"uck in \cite{davis_lueck}.
-While the homotopy theoretic approach provides insights in the formal properties of $\Homol^{G}_{ \bC,\max}$, the functor $\Homol^{G}_{\bC,r}$ is relevant for the Baum--Connes assembly map as discussed in \cite{bel-paschke} and the subject of one of the main results of \cite{coarsek} reproduced here as Theorem \ref{qrfoiqfewewfqfewfeqf}.
+If $A$ is a unital algebra and $\bC:=\Hilb(A)^{\mathrm{fg,proj}}$ is the full sub-category of $\Hilb(A)$ of finitely generated projective Hilbert $A$-modules, then, as shown in Proposition \ref{prop_compare_DL} our functor is equivalent to the functor constructed by Davis--L\"uck in \cite{davis_lueck}.
+While the homotopy theoretic approach provides insights in the formal properties of $\Homol^{G}_{ \bC,\max}$, the functor $\Homol^{G}_{\bC,r}$ is relevant for the Baum--Connes assembly map as discussed in \cite{bel-paschke} and is the subject of one of the main results of \cite{coarsek} reproduced here as Theorem \ref{qrfoiqfewewfqfewfeqf}.
 We refer to Proposition \ref{eroighqeirgoregwergwergewrgewrgwe} for an interesting application of the comparison map.

 {\em Acknowledgement: U.B.\ was supported by the SFB 1085 (Higher Invariants) funded by the Deutsche Forschungsgemeinschaft (DFG).}